 foxBMS Open Source BMS Software

 The software implemented in foxBMS uses only specifically developed open source and free of charge software components and modules, or free of charge third-party software.
 The entire source code is provided online for free on GitHub.
-It includes a configuration for Visual Studio Code and a toolchain for the platform, thus enabling immediate use on Windows, Mac, and Linux operating systems.
+It includes a configuration for Visual Studio Code and a toolchain for the platform, thus enabling immediate use on Windows operating systems.
 It also provides a graphical user interface (GUI) entirely programmed in Python.
-Furthermore, the software of our open source BMS platform is licensed under the BSD 3-Clause license.
+Furthermore, the software of our open source BMS platform is licensed under the 3-Clause BSD License.
 All foxBMS parts come without restrictions, including free and open source use, as well as closed source commercial use.